-People in Canada looking to take advantage of the country’s great outdoors can do so with a high-quality bicycle.
-Trek Bicycles Canada can help, as Trek cycles can be found throughout the country.
+People in Canada, including Toronto, looking to take advantage of the country’s great outdoors can do so with a high-quality bicycle.
+Trek Bikes Canada can help, as Trek cycles can be found throughout the country.
+Many large Canadian companies trust Trek bikes and incorporate healthy habits into their work culture, such as TC Energy, Casino Valley, Sun Life Financial, Rogers Communications and many others.
 Various types and models are available to meet every individual needs and tastes.

 - Trek bikes developments and technologies